Brennvo/personal-website/src/pages/about.md

 </p>

 <p>
-Come high school, I was solely focused on [pitching](https://simple.wikipedia.org/wiki/Pitcher).
+Come high school, I was solely focused on <a target="_blank" href="https://simple.wikipedia.org/wiki/Pitcher">pitching</a>.
 I liked this position for its art form; although the idea of throwing a baseball to the opposing player is straightforward, it's up to each pitcher to craft their own technique that works best for them.
 </p>

 <p>